vyomsrivastava/basic-blog/README.md

 * `updateArticle` : Responsible for validating the input and then updates the article based on changes
 * `deleteArticle` : Deletes an article and return 404 if passed incorrect ID
 * `articleDetail` : Returns the details of an article with the view

+### Routes

+All the routes are present in `routes/web.php`.
+Some of the routes are publically accessible while some of the routes have middleware `auth` so that it can be usedonly by logged in users.

+#### How to run test commands?

+All the controllers has their own tests.
+Majorily, you will find two test files located at: `tests/Feature/` are `BlogControllerTest` and `AdminControllerTest`

+To execute the tests make sure you have `basic_blog_test` database created.
+If it's created then just run `php artisan test --env=testing`

+The command will pick the credentials from `.env.testing` so please make sure that the file is updated with correct credentials.